Women’s Trading Collective

 As members of the collective women can gain the full range of services available through Local Women Local Enterprise, whilst embedding and developing their knowledge through volunteering to set up and grow a women-led community enterprise which will become a self-sustaining legacy for local community in the West End of Newcastle.The Women’s Trading Collective will serve as a test-bed and platform to actively support and encourage women to launch their own businesses.

 The Women’s Trading Collective project has been set up for unemployed women who have an interest in enterprise and self-employment* – whether they have a business idea or not.
-To become a member they need to be able to offer their time to volunteer to make the trading collective a real success story as a new community business.
+Contact us to find out how you can get involved.

 Impacts and outcomes

-Through becoming a Member Volunteer for the Women’s Trading Collective, local women can:
+Through joining Women’s Trading Collective, local women can:

 - Become more confident of being able to earn an income through self-employment or employment, so they can make a positive difference to their own and their family’s lives;